faenrandir/a_careful_examination/content/communications/what_would_it_take_to_believe_in_God.md

 [^faith_in_god]: The first principle of the Gospel is [Faith in the Lord Jesus Christ](https://www.churchofjesuschrist.org/study/ensign/2000/10/the-first-principles-and-ordinances-of-the-gospel?lang=eng), which is roughly synonymous with exercising positive belief in God.

-[^adulterous_heart]: If homosexuals {{ link(text="can't pray away their orientation", path="/lds-statements-on-cause-and-cure-for-homosexuality/") }}, then perhaps some people really do not believe *because* of how they see the evidence and *not because* they want to cheat on and lie to their wife?
+[^adulterous_heart]: If homosexuals [can't pray away their orientation](/lds-statements-on-cause-and-cure-for-homosexuality/), then perhaps some people really do not believe *because* of how they see the evidence and *not because* they want to cheat on and lie to their wife?

 [^why_do_good]: There is plenty of good evidence suggesting that other consciousnesses (i.e., humans) really do exist and that their conscious experience matters to them as much as mine does to me.